 - Calls with the publisher

 - Taking and choosing author shots

 - Creating a book promo.
 Mine here:

 - Asking everyone you know to buy it again.
 Speaking of which…may I ask for a favor?
-The paperback of Captivate just came out.
-I would be honored if you would consider buying a copy (or two, or three) on Amazon, right here.
+I would be honored if you would check out my books on Amazon (and Audible and wherever books are sold!)

 - Doing a book tour

 - Trying to sell the book to companies

 - Filming videos for the book (at the bottom of this post, I embedded just a smattering of the many videos we wrote, filmed, edited and published to sell the book…no joke!)